veselosky/webquills.net/content/about.md

 # About Webquills

+Webquills.net is a collection of essays on the craft of creating effective web sites, authored by me, Vince Veselosky, a web application architect.
+I talk about topics like scalability, performance, usability, architecture, front-end vs. back-end engineering, and anything else that comes to mind.
+This site is mostly about technology, but the technology only exists to serve some higher purpose, and I will occasionally delve into the *why* as well as the *what*.

 ## The Problem
 A few years ago businesses and non-profit organizations questioned whether they needed a web presence at all.
 Those days are over.
 Now every organization assumes they need a web site as a matter of course, just like business cards.